Fiberwise building and stratification in tensor triangular geometry: Introduction

-On the other hand, let us mention that a single-functor version of the second part of the previous theorem has already appeared in \cite[Theorem 17.20]{BCHS23b} under the terminology nil-descent (see also \cite{Bar21}).
-Of course, for infinitely many non-trivial $\D_i$, one cannot reduce to a single functor, as an infinite product of big tt-categories is seldom big (e.g., see \cite[Remark 2.7]{Gom24a}).
+Let us note that a single-functor version of the previous theorem already appears in \cite[Theorem 17.20]{BCHS23b} under the name of nil-descent (see also \cite{Bar21}).
+However, in the presence of infinitely many non-trivial categories $\T_i$, one cannot in general reduce to a single functor, since an infinite product of big tt-categories is rarely itself big (see, for example, \cite[Remark 2.7]{Gom24a}).

-It is also important to emphasize that the first part of the previous result does not require the assumption `big’ on the categories, and even when the categories are big we do not assume any knowledge on the Balmer spectrum of $\D^c$ or $\D_i^c$, making it broadly applicable.
-In Section \ref{sec: beyond big}, we include examples beyond big tt-categories satisfying the required hypotheses to apply our result.
+Furthermore, the significance of the previous theorem lies partly in the fact that stratification, in the sense of \cite{BHS21}, is less restrictive than BIK-stratification, which requires a central action of a suitable graded ring.
+In practice, such a graded ring typically arises as the graded endomorphism ring of the monoidal unit of the given big tt-category.
+However, there are examples where this ring is not sufficient for the intended purpose; see, for instance, \cite{BG25}.

-In contrast, the significance of the second part lies in the fact that stratification, as defined in \cite{BHS21}, is less restrictive than BIK-stratification, which requires a central action of a suitable graded ring.
-In practice, such a graded ring typically arises as the graded endomorphism ring of the monoidal unit of our big tt-category.
-However, there are categories where this ring is insufficient for the purpose (see, for instance, \cite{BG23b}).
+As an application, we establish stratification for the big derived category of permutation modules over a finite group and for the category of representations of a finite group scheme, both over an arbitrary Noetherian base.
+The former result is new in this level of generality and relies on the field case proved by Balmer and Gallauer in \cite{BG25}, whereas the latter was recently obtained in \cite{BBIKP} by different methods.

-As an application, we prove stratification for the big derived category of permutation modules over a finite group and the category of representations of a finite group scheme, both over an arbitrary Noetherian base.
-The former case is new in this generality and relies on the field case, which was proven by Balmer and Gallauer in \cite{BG23b}, while the latter was recently established in \cite{BBIKP}, though our approach differs.
-Our strategy in both cases is similar: we utilize Neeman's stratification result for the derived category of a commutative Noetherian ring, combined with stratification for the field case.
-The main results in this direction, which appear later as Theorem \ref{thm: stratification for T} and Corollary \ref{coro: stratification for rep}, are summarized below.
+In both cases, our strategy is similar: we combine Neeman’s stratification theorem for the derived category of a commutative Noetherian ring with the corresponding stratification results over fields.
+The main results in this direction, stated later as Theorem~\ref{thm: stratification for T} and Theorem~\ref{coro: stratification for rep}, are summarized below.